 Set Free has a Lutheran emphasis on grace alone, faith alone, Scripture alone and Christ alone.
 Comparative theology is welcomed.

-Contact Pastor Trapp if you're interested or have questions.
+Contact Pastor Bilitz if you're interested or have questions.